Kapil Sharma CONFIRMS Wife Ginni Chatrath's Pregnancy; The Couple Head To Canada For Babymoon

 Kapil Dubbing For Angry Birds 2

-Kapil has been been roped in to lend his voice to the central character, Red, for Hindi version of Angry Birds 2.
+Kapil has been roped in to lend his voice to the central character, Red, for Hindi version of Angry Birds 2.
 The actor said, "I am dubbing for a film for children.
 So, once the baby grows up, it will pay off."

 Will Kapil Go Missing From The Kapil Sharma Show?

-Since the actor will be going on a babymoon, the actor would be taking a break from the show.
-But the fans need not worry as the actor won't go missing from the show.
+Since the actor will be going on a babymoon, he would be taking a break from the show.
+But the fans need not worry as Kapil won't go missing from the show.
 It is said that he would be shooting for his episodes in advance so that his work doesn't get affected.

 Most Read: Yeh Rishta Kya Kehlata Hai SPOILER: Surbhi Chandna To Enter; Will Kartik & Naira Meet At Hospital?